Strutting the Ballroom at Blackpool

 Why Not?

-Head to Blackpool during the illuminations, which are held annually from early September to early November.
-You can then glide your way along the twinkling promenade, when you've thrown off your dancing shoes.
+Head to Blackpool during the illuminations, from 1st September 2023, the annual illuminations will run until 1st January 2024.
+You can then glide your way along the twinkling promenade when you've thrown off your dancing shoes.

 Living art